GeminiDRSoftware/astrodata/CONTRIBUTING.md

 ===========================

 Thank you so much for considering to contribute to the project!
-We welcome all contributions, and we are grateful even for the smallest fixes. 🛠️
+We welcome all contributions, and we are grateful even for the smallest fixes. 🛠️🔎👷

 The following is a set of guidelines for contributing to the project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-If you're worried you may be doing something wrong, ✨don't✨.
+If you're worried you may be doing something wrong, ✨don't worry✨.
 If you're still worried, though, know that everyone makes mistakes and we are here to help you fix them.
 Our [Code of Conduct](/CODE_OF_CONDUCT.md) outlines the commitment of all who work on and contribute to `astrodata` to fostering a comfortable and